Dr. James Salisbury - Inventor of the Salisbury Steak

 489 East 88th Street

-Salisbury served as a physician during the American Civil War and became convinced that diarrhea suffered by the troops could be controlled with a diet of coffee and lean chopped beefsteak.
+Dr. Salisbury served as a physician during the American Civil War.
+Digestive illnesses killed more soldiers during the Civil War than combat.
+He became convinced that the troops’ diarrhea could be controlled with a coffee and lean chopped beefsteak diet.

-Salisbury was one of the earliest health food faddists and he taught that diet was the main determinant of health.
-He believed that vegetables and starchy foods produced poisonous substances in the digestive system that were responsible for heart disease, tumors, mental illness, and tuberculosis.
-He believed that humans were meant to eat meat, and sought to limit vegetables, fruit, starches and fat to one-third of the diet.
+Salisbury was one of the earliest healthfood faddists, and he taught that diet was the main determinant of health.
+He believed that vegetables produced poisonous toxins in the digestive system were responsible for heart disease, tumors, mental illness, and tuberculosis.
+He believed that humans were meant to eat meat and sought to limit vegetables, fruit, starches, and fat to the diet.

-He introduced his special blend of ground beef along with other ingredients as his means of achieving this goal. in 1888 and he suggested that it should be eaten three times a day, with lots of water to cleanse the digestive system.
+He introduced his special blend of ground beef and other ingredients to achieve this goal.
+He suggested that it be eaten three times a day, with lots of water to cleanse the digestive system.

-Salisbury died on September 23, 1905, at his country home in Dobbs Ferry, New York.
-Clara died shortly afterward on November 2, 1905.
+Salisbury died September 23, 1905, at his country home in Dobbs Ferry, New York.
+Clara died shortly afterward, on November 2, 1905.
 Both are buried in Lake View Cemetery.